Phil Scott's 10th Annual Award Winning

 Above list is not all inclusive; tires may be rejected for other reasons related to safety or structural factors.Source: Vermont Periodic Inspection Manual CAR 2.1

 * Wheels for Warmth criteria – not noted in inspection manual.

 Tire Sale - Saturday, October 25th 7 a.m. - 1 p.m.

 DuBois Construction on Three Mile Bridge Road in Montpelier

 Help your neighbors this winter!

-This year will be the 9th Annual Wheels for Warmth aid program for Central Vermont residents on fixed incomes and with limited resources for home heating fuel.
+This year will be the 10th Annual Wheels for Warmth aid program for Central Vermont residents on fixed incomes and with limited resources for home heating fuel.
 This program, created by Lt.
-Governor Phil Scott, has generated over $175,000 in eight years, and continues to grow.
+Governor Phil Scott, has generated over $175,000 in nine years, and continues to grow.
 All proceeds from this unique program go to the fuel assistance program.
 With heating costs on the rise many of our neighbors, including young families and seniors, face real health, safety, and financial survival concerns this winter.
 They truly need our help.